Are yerba mate bombillas (straws) toxic?

 - Bottled yerba mate from the store should not be a concern, unless you heat it and drink it in a traditional vessel with a bombilla.

-- I am hopeful that with my readership base (I had more than 1,948,000 readers in over 200 countries in 2019 alone – including 192 readers in Argentina!) this information will get to the proper authorities in Argentina so a public health warning can be issued.
-[My readers help me in this work by sharing the information in my posts with their communities, local governments and manufacturers.]
+- I am hopeful that with my readership base (I had more than 1,948,000 readers in over 200 countries in 2019 alone — including 192 readers in Argentina!) this information will get to the proper authorities in Argentina so a public health warning can be issued.
+(My readers help me in this work by sharing the information in my articles with their communities, local governments and manufacturers.)

-As always, thank you for reading and for sharing my posts.
-Just sharing this post (in particular) may actually help protect someone you know personally from potential heavy metal poisoning.
+As always, thank you for reading and sharing this work.
+Just sharing this article (in particular) may actually help protect someone you know personally from potential heavy metal poisoning.

 Tamara Rubin